-The latest update to this website was at 604pm Friday evening (HST)
+The latest update to this website was at 9pm Friday (HST)

 Here are the highest temperatures Friday afternoon…and the lowest Friday morning: